 The informative screening technology provides a large force towards adverse selection.
-Low creditworthiness borrowers behave as if their search costs are $\frac{1}{19\%} = 5.3$ times those of good borrowers (equation (2)) and are therefore willing to accept higher rates.
+Low creditworthiness borrowers behave as if their search costs are $\frac{1}{19\%} = 5.3$ times those of good borrowers (eq.
+2) and are therefore willing to accept higher rates.
 To quantify the extent of adverse selection, we plot the share of borrowers at each interest rate who are expected to be high type in Figure A5E.
 At the mean origination interest rate, the annualized default probability is 3.2% and the derivative of this default rate with respect to the interest rate paid is 1.5.
 Small increases in the realized interest rate lead to sizable increases in the default probability at the mean realized rate.

-Changing the approval process, due either to place-based government policies in credit markets or technological innovation in screening, can induce substantial changes in the extent of adverse selection.
+Changing the approval process, either due to place-based government policies in credit markets or technological innovation in screening, can induce substantial changes in the extent of adverse selection.
 This in turn would affect the prices at which borrowers across the creditworthiness spectrum can borrow, as well as the search effort they expend in equilibrium.
 We examine these changes in approval policies and technology in Section 6.

-Search Costs.
-The mean of the search cost distribution is estimated at 29.7bp.35 One can translate these search costs into dollar terms using a mortgage calculator.
-Suppose a loan has origination principal Y, a term of T months, and a monthly interest rate of r (i.e., one-twelfth of the annual interest rate).
-The typical monthly payment for this loan is given by $y = Y(r(1+r)^T)/((1+r)^T-1)$.
-This implies that the monthly payment on a 30-year fixed rate mortgage with principal of \$170,000 and interest rate of 4% per year-the mean mortgage in the data-is \$811.61.
+Search Costs: The mean of the search cost distribution is estimated at 29.7bp.35 One can translate these search costs into dollar terms using a mortgage calculator.
+Suppose a loan has origination principal Y, a term of T months, and a monthly interest rate of r (i.e. one-twelfth of the annual interest rate).
+The typical monthly payment for this loan is given by $y = Y\left(r(1+r)^T\right)/\left((1+r)^T-1\right)$.
+This implies that the monthly payment on a 30-year fixed rate mortgage with principal of \$170,000 and interest rate of 4% per year - the mean mortgage in the data - is \$811.61.
 If a borrower with search cost c searches one additional time, they would pay the equivalent of c additional basis points of interest.
 At the mean search cost of 29.7bp, this estimate would translate into a monthly payment increase of \$29.45.
-This sums to \$1800 over five years, or \$10,603 over the life of the loan.36 Our estimates of average costs are in line with the 27.2bp in Allen, Clark, and Houde (2014), and \$29 monthly in Allen, Clark, and Houde (2019) for the Canadian insured mortgage market.
-The standard deviation of 11.8bp is smaller than 23bp in Allen, Clark, and Houde (2014).37

-Lending Cost and Margins.
-We estimate the cost of making a loan, m, to be -1.59%.
+This sums to \$1,800 over five years, or \$10,603 over the life of the loan.
+Our estimates of average costs are in line with the 27.2bp in Allen et al. (2014), and \$29 monthly in Allen et al. (2019) for the Canadian insured mortgage market.
+The standard deviation of 11.8bp is smaller than 23bp in Allen et al. (2014).
+The Lending Cost and Margins: We estimate that the cost of making a loan, m, to be -1.59%.
 Because we residualize interest rates against observable characteristics before estimating the model, one should interpret m to be the cost of lending relative to the mean realized interest rate of a borrower with a given set of characteristics.
-In other words, the average
+In other words, the average markup is estimated to be 1.59%.
+The estimate is of the same order of magnitude as 1.09% for the insured Canadian mortgage market by Allen et al. (2014).
+To gauge whether this is sensible, we approximate the lending cost of lenders as the rate on 10-year treasury bills and compare it to the average rate on 30-year fixed rate mortgages.
+This average monthly spread during our sample period was 1.77%, which is very close to our estimated markup, despite the fact that we do not use any treasury rate information in our estimation.